Kevin-Seligmann/42School-Projects/libft/README.md

 - All projects must follow the [Norminette](https://github.com/42School/norminette) style guide.
 - External functions and libraries are disallowed unless explicitly specified.
 - Projects should not have memory leaks or terminate unexpectedly.
+- Must submit a Makefile with specified rules that compiles a libft.a target.

 ### Module I